maxtkc/mvths-wiki/docs/070xe-sumo-battery.rst

 Battery Connector
 ~~~~~~~~~

 #.
+Download a motor control program to your Metro Mini.

+#.
 Unplug your circuit from the USB hub.

 #.
 Remove the power supply leads from your circuit.
 Leave the long jump wire connecting VIN from the MD17A to the Vin of the Metro Mini.